russhustle/leetpattern/docs/md/1150_check_if_a_number_is_majority_element_in_a_sorted_array.md

 ## 1150.
-Check If A Number Is Majority Element In A Sorted Array
+Check If a Number Is Majority Element in a Sorted Array